Continuous and Discrete Wavelet Transforms

 Based on the previous section, here are some basic guidelines for deciding on whether to use a discrete or continuous wavelet transform.

 cwt.
-For an example of time-frequency analysis with the CWT, see Time-Frequency Analysis with the Continuous Wavelet Transform.
+For an example of time-frequency analysis with the CWT, see CWT-Based Time-Frequency Analysis.

 For denoising a signal by thresholding wavelet coefficients, use the

 wdenoisefunction or the Wavelet Signal Denoiser app.

 wdenoiseand Wavelet Signal Denoiser provide default settings that can be applied to your data, as well as a simple interface to a variety of denoising methods.
 With the app, you can visualize and denoise signals, and compare results.
 For examples of denoising a signal, see Denoise A Signal Using Default Values and Denoise a Signal with the Wavelet Signal Denoiser.
 For denoising images, use

 wdenoise2.
 For an example, see Denoising Signals and Images.

 If your application requires that you have a solid understanding of the statistical properties of the wavelet coefficients, use a discrete wavelet transform.
 There is active work in understanding the statistical properties of the CWT, but currently there are many more distributional results for the discrete wavelet transforms.
 The success of the DWT in denoising is largely due to our understanding of its statistical properties.
 For an example of estimation and hypothesis testing using a nondecimated discrete wavelet transform see Wavelet Analysis of Financial Data.

 - Practical Introduction to Time-Frequency Analysis Using the Continuous Wavelet Transform